fschaefer/node-red-contrib-authed-websocket/README.md

 # node-red-contrib-authed-websocket
-A websocket input and output node that rejects connections based on a external authentication flow.
+A websocket input and output node that rejects connections based on an external authentication flow.

 Install
 -------